 Want More Information?

 For more information about Amsterdam Coffeeshops and cannabis use in Amsterdam you should pay a visit the ‘Coffeeshop Information Centre Amsterdam’ .
 Here you can find all information about Cannabis use (rules) and information about Amsterdam her best coffeeshops.
-You can even book an educational Smoke Session here!
+All coffeeshops are now open for take away only.
+Please keep up with all COVID-19 rules.

 Coffeeshop Information Centre Amsterdam